lucasfrazao/ricky-and-morty/README.md

 <p align="center">
-Project created with target to studying and improve my knowledges.
+Project created with target to study and improve my knowledges.
 Home page design inspired by <a href="https://dribbble.com/shots/14794508-Rick-And-Morty-Concept-Page">Rick And Morty Concept Page</a> and consuming <a href="https://rickandmortyapi.com/">The Rick and Morty API</a>.
 </p>

 <p align="center">